 Disadvantages of Futures Trading

-Despite its many advantages, futures trading has several risks and challenges.
+Despite its many advantages, it has several risks and challenges.
 Trading is all about understanding these disadvantages and managing your investments efficiently.

 Risk of High Leverage